The Workflow templates page is found under Policy > Workflow templates after successful login.

-By enabling data sanitization one can convert from a set of supported file types into another (or the same).
+By enabling Deep CDR, one can convert from a set of supported file types into another (or the same).
 By doing so lot of vulnerabilities can be got rid out of rendering the resulting file be more safe.
 Both the types to be sanitized and the target file type can be set.
 To set the file types that you want to sanitize you should tick on corresponding checkboxes.
 In addition, you can also tick on "ENABLE FOR ALL FILE TYPES" to choose all supported file types.
 File name from sanitized files can be defined by using "OUTPUT FILENAME FORMAT" field.
 For usage and meanings of variables, please refer to Setup output file name page.

 The maximum allowed time for data sanitization to be made can be configured through the "CONVERSION TIMEOUT" and "TRY COUNT" options, where first one means that data sanitization should finish within the configured time frame, otherwise abort the conversion and latter means the number of times product should retry in case of a failed conversion.